number A B C D E F G H

 Also see E1, T1, ISDN, B channel, and D channel.
 Compare with BRI.

-bullet Print Server
+collapse/expand Print Server

 • A network device that connects printers to a LAN.

-bullet Private IP Address
+collapse/expand Private IP Address

 • A range of IP addresses that can be assigned to any node in a network for internal network connection.